snowplow/snowplowanalytics.com/_posts/2018-02-01-snowplow-r100-epidaurus-released-with-pii-pseudonymization-support/index.md

 }
 {% endhighlight %}

 You should add that configuration to a directory with the other enrichment configurations.
 In this example it was added to `se/enrichments` and it was called `pii_enrichment_config.json`.
+The above example and other enrichment configurations can be found as always in the [example configurations][gh-example-configs] on github.

-The configuration above is for a Snowplow pipeline that is using receiving events from the Snowplow JavaScript Tracker, plus a Mailgun webhook integration:
+The configuration above is for a Snowplow pipeline that is using receiving events from the Snowplow JavaScript Tracker, plus a Mailchimp webhook integration:

 * The Snowplow JavaScript Tracker has been configured to emit events which includes the `user_id` and `user_fingerprint` fields
-* The Mailgun webhook (released in [R9 Knossos][r97-knossos]) is emitting `message_clicked` events (among other events, ignored for the purpose of this example)
+* The Mailchimp webhook (available since [release 0.9.11][release-0.9.11]) is emitting `subscribe` events (among other events, ignored for the purpose of this example)

 With the above PII Enrichment configuration, then, you are specifying that:

 * You wish for the `user_id` and `user_fingerprint` from the Snowplow Canonical event model fields to be hashed (the full list of supported fields for pseudonymization is viewable [in the enrichment configuration schema][pii-config-schema])
-* You wish for the `recipient` field from the Mailgun `message_clicked` event to be hashed, but only if the schema version begins with `1-0-`
+* You wish for the `data/email` and `data/ip_opt` fields from the Mailchimp `subscribe` event to be hashed, but only if the schema version begins with `1-0-`
 * You wish to use the `SHA-256` variant of the algorithm for the pseudonymization

 You can easily check whether your own configuration instance conforms to the schema by using this [tool][schema-validator] alongside the [schema][pii-config-schema].